The FLAMINGO simulations data release: Introduction

 Here we present the public release of the data from the Virgo Consortium's \flamingo\footnote{The acronym stands for \textbf{F}ull-hydro \textbf{L}arge-scale structure simulations with \textbf{A}ll-sky \textbf{M}apping for the \textbf{I}nterpretation of \textbf{N}ext \textbf{G}eneration \textbf{O}bservations.} project \citep{Schaye2023,Kugel2023}. \flamingo consists of a large suite of cosmological hydrodynamical simulations and their DMO counterparts.
 Compared with simulations focusing on galaxy formation, the volumes are large ($L\ge1$~cGpc), but the resolution is modest (baryonic particle mass $\ge 1\times10^8\,$M$_\odot$).
 The simulations include not only cold dark matter and baryons, but also neutrinos.
 The subgrid physics in the fiducial model is calibrated on the observed $z=0$ galaxy stellar mass function, gas fractions of low-$z$ clusters, and black hole masses in massive present-day galaxies.
 The calibration is repeated for three different numerical resolutions, spanning two orders of magnitude in particle mass.
 The suite currently includes ten variations in baryon physics, which systematically vary the galaxy stellar mass function and/or cluster gas fractions.
 It also includes two different implementations of AGN feedback, thermally-driven winds or kinetic jets.
 In addition, there are nine different cosmologies (ten for gravity-only), including variations in the parameters of the $\Lambda$CDM model, the neutrino mass, decaying dark matter, and a hitherto unpublished cosmology assuming evolving dark energy (the last model is currently only available as DMO).

 Following the pioneering work of \cite{MillenniumDataRelease}, who presented a publicly-available relational database containing the halo and galaxy properties of the Millennium simulation \citep{2005Natur.435..629S}, partial or full releases of the large datasets generated by cosmological simulation campaigns have become a common practice.
 This has enabled a very large number of studies by scientists not directly affiliated with the teams producing the simulations and has been a major step for open science.
-The practice was later extended beyond semi-analytic models with examples including the Illustris and EAGLE galaxy catalogues \& merger trees \citep{IllustrisDataRelease, EAGLEDataRelease1} followed by the full datasets \citep{EAGLEDataRelease2,TNGDataRelease}.
-More recently, there have been public releases of zoom-in simulations of single haloes \citep[e.g.][]{FIRE2DataRelease,Grand2024} and collections of small-volume simulations \citep[e.g.\ the CAMELS set][which comprises nearly 17\,000 simulations and more than 2~PB of data]{CAMELSDataRelease}.
+The practice was later extended beyond semi-analytic models with examples including the Illustris full data release \citep{IllustrisDataRelease}, the EAGLE galaxy catalogs and merger trees \citep{EAGLEDataRelease1} followed by the EAGLE snapshot data \citep{EAGLEDataRelease2}, and the release of the IllustrisTNG suite (TNG50, TNG100, and TNG300; \cite{TNGDataRelease}).
+More recently, there have been public releases of zoom-in simulations of suites of individual haloes from FIRE-2 \citep{FIRE2DataRelease}, AURIGA \citep{Grand2024} and TNG-Cluster \citep{TNGCluster}, collections of small-volume simulations \citep[e.g.\ the CAMELS set][which comprises nearly 17\,000 simulations and more than 2~PB of data]{CAMELSDataRelease}, and radiation-magnetohydrodynamical simulations of the high redshift universe including THESAN \citep{THESANDataRelease} and Sphinx20 \citep{SPHINX20DataRelease}.

+All of these simulation data releases, with the exception of Sphinx20, provide full downloads of raw simulation data.
+In some cases, facilities for selective extraction, online search and online analysis are also provided.
+For example, the Illustris, IllustrisTNG and TNG-Cluster releases provide a web-based API to fetch information about specific objects or cut out parts of snapshots, the EAGLE data release includes a database of halos and galaxies which can be queried with SQL, and CAMELS allows data access via Jupyter notebooks.